Blatke/Silk-Stocking-Shader-for-ME/README.md

 > The prefixes like _A__, _B__ or _C__ only serve for sequencing the properties on MaterialEditor tab.
 They're not meaningful.

 ### Maps
-**A_DetailNormal** loads automatically the default normal map of silk stocking.

-**A_MainTex** loads automatically the default diffuse map of silk stocking.
+**MainTex** is empty by default, and it serves for only cutout.
+The transparent patterns or background of a image imported into this slot can cull the slik stocking.

-**A_Normal** is empty by default, and it provides another normal map slot for you to import a custom texture for bump effect.
+**Normal** is empty by default, and it provides another normal map slot for you to import a custom texture for bump effect.

+**A_StockingAlbedo** loads automatically the default diffuse map of silk stocking.

+**A_StockinglNormal** loads automatically the default normal map of silk stocking.

 **B_WetnessBumpMap** loads automatically the default bump map for wetness.